About

 I’m a member of NATE (the National Association for the Teaching of English) and a Fellow of the English Association.
 I’ve written for the British Library, the Poetry Archive and various other subject-related organisations.
 My work has been published in Teaching English, emagazine, The Use of English and a number of other publications.

-Things I like: long walks, slow ploddy running, horse riding and red wine.
+I like long walks, slow ploddy running, horse riding and red wine.